YoloNomy/YoloNomy.github.io/_thermo/statistical/canonical.md

 ## Microstates and degeneracies

-In the case where either nothing special is known about the system, or all of its properties are strictly fixed (for example imagine an isolated system of perfectly known properties: $T$, $V$, $n$) all possible microstates are equally accessible and none are prefered.
+In the case where either nothing special is known about the system, or all of its properties are strictly fixed (for example imagine an isolated system of perfectly known properties: $P$, $V$, $n$) all possible microstates are equally accessible and none are prefered.
 This would simply be a generalisation of the fair die.

 In this case, all possible particle configuration are equally probable, and thus, by maximizing the entropy, we would obtain, as in the previous lecture for the fair die: